 Replicating BitLocker encrypted volumes with Continuity Engine

-BitLocker encrypted volume is part of Continuity Engine data replication set
+BitLocker encrypted volume is part of Continuity Engine data replication set - Rules of operation

 - Requirement: all of the disks encrypted/locked with BitLocker must be unlocked on all of the Engine nodes.
 This way the data written/changed on the active server BitLocker volumes will be successfully replicated on the passive nodes

-- Note: if the BitLocker volumes are kept unlocked on all of the Engine nodes (active/passive), then Engine won't replicate the BitLocker volumes and replication won't be affected (it simply ignores (won't see) the BitLocker volumes)
+- Note: if the BitLocker volumes are kept locked on all of the Engine nodes (active/passive), then Engine won't replicate the BitLocker volumes and replication won't be affected (it simply ignores (won't see) the BitLocker volumes)

 BitLocker encrypted volume is not part of Continuity Engine data replication set

 - no replication for BitLocker volumes; no impact or special requirements for Continuity Engine functionality.

 General Advice Regarding Interoperability of Neverfail Engine with AntiVirus Solutions

 Summary This Knowledgebase article provides general information about interoperability with antivirus software.
 More Information Please consult and implement the Antivirus manufacturer’s advice, as Neverfail guidelines will often follow these ...